deis/deis/docs/terms/formation.rst

 :title: Formation
-:description: What is a Deis Formation?
+:description: A Deis formation is a set of infrastructure used to host a single application or service backed by a single git repository.
 :keywords: formation, deis

 .. _formation: